helmut-hoffer-von-ankershoffen/ceil/README.md

-# `max`: Auto-provisioned amd64 cluster running K8S on bare-metal
+# `max`: Auto-provisioned Mini PC cluster running K8S on bare-metal

 Enter `make help` to see available commands.

-See [Branch master](https://github.com/helmuthva/ceil) for the RPi variant
+See [Branch master](https://github.com/helmuthva/ceil) for the RPi variant.

 ## Goals